Introduction to Amazon RDS for PostgreSQL

 The prerequisite that we should be aware of while vertically or horizontally scaling up our RDS instance are as listed below –

-• You should make sure that you have a commercial engine such as Oracle, SQL Server, PostgreSQL and the correct licensing of it.
-Even if you have your license called as Bring Your Own License also referred to as BYOL.
-In the case of commercial engines, your license is tied up to the core or with CPU sockets.
+• You should ensure that you have a commercial engine such as Oracle, SQL Server, or PostgreSQL and the correct licensing.
+If you have a license referred to as Bring Your Own License (BYOL), it remains tied to the core or CPU sockets in the case of commercial engines.
+This implies that the licensing terms correlate with the number of cores or CPU sockets used.

-• You will have to decide the time when you want your change of scaling to apply from the two available options.
-The first one is the immediate application of all the changes while the second one involves applying the change for your instance during the specified maintenance window.
+• You will have to decide when you want your scaling change to apply from the two options.
+The first is the immediate application of all the changes, while the second involves using the change for your instance during the specified maintenance window.

 • You have to keep in mind that the instance type and storage are completely different.
-So, while scaling up the instance of the database, the storage space still remains unchanged.
+So, while scaling up the database instance, the storage space remains unchanged.
 Hence, you need to modify the storage space allocated to a database or either change the type of storage to improve the performance of your application.

-• Note that your single-A-Z instance of the database will not be available for the time when scaling operation will be performed.
+• Please note that your single-A-Z database instance will be unavailable during scaling.
 This is because the scaling process has minimal downtime in a multi-A-Z environment.

 Overview of the Process

-You will have to open the Instance Actions Menu provided on the console of RDS and choose the modify option from the drop-down list as shown in the below figure –
+You will have to open the Instance Actions Menu provided on the console of RDS and choose the Modify option from the drop-down list as shown below figure –

 - The next step involves choosing the new DB instance class.
 You can modify the existing DB instance as shown in the below image –

 The last step is to decide the time when the change needs to occur.
-In case if you want to scale immediately, then you can choose the check box of Apply Immediate on modify page provided at the bottom of it.
-If this checkbox is not clicked then the change or scaling occurs at the preferred window of maintenance as per your specifications and definitions.
+If you want to scale immediately, you can choose the check box of Apply Immediate on modify page provided at the bottom.
+If you do not click this checkbox, the change or scaling actively occurs at the preferred maintenance window based on your specifications and definitions.

 Conclusion

-We can make use of Amazon RDS for PostgreSQL to carry out all the administrative tasks in just a few clicks as the rest of everything is managed by amazon RDS and we can focus more on our application.
+With Amazon RDS for PostgreSQL, we can conveniently handle administrative tasks in just a few clicks, allowing us to focus on our application while Amazon RDS takes care of the rest.
 We can also scale our database up or down depending on the requirement of your application to meet the increasing needs.

 Recommended Articles